cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic-call-dynamicgo.md

 - Type conversion

   - Unable to set string for bool type
-    In the original way of kitex, even if a bool type is specified as a string (ex. "true"), it can be encoded, but dynamicgo generates an error during encoding.
+    In the original way of Kitex, even if a bool type is specified as a string (ex. "true"), it can be encoded, but dynamicgo generates an error during encoding.
-  - Unable to convert string to int8/int16/int32/int64/float64 for i8/i16/i32/i64/double fields (**Fixed in the latest kitex version v0.7.1 / internal v1.13.1**)
+  - Unable to convert string to int8/int16/int32/int64/float64 for i8/i16/i32/i64/double fields (**Fixed in the latest Kitex version v0.7.1 / internal v1.13.1**)
-    In the original way of kitex, even when an int8/int16/int32/int64/float64 type is specified as a string, it can be converted to the corresponding type, but dynamicgo way does not convert and causes an error during encoding.
+    In the original way of Kitex, even when an int8/int16/int32/int64/float64 type is specified as a string, it can be converted to the corresponding type, but dynamicgo way does not convert and causes an error during encoding.
 If you need to use string for i8/i16/i32/i64/double fields, you can set `String2Int64` of the conv.Options `true`, but please note that an int64 value will be written as a string in decoding when `String2Int64=true`.
-  - Unable to set string for void type (json generic) (**Fixed in the latest kitex version v0.7.1 / internal v1.13.1**) This is regarding server-side generic call handler function which returns void.
+  - Unable to set string for void type (json generic) (**Fixed in the latest Kitex version v0.7.1 / internal v1.13.1**) This is regarding server-side generic call handler function which returns void.
-    In the original kitex way, when encoding, void is written in the response whenever the message is any string, not just `descriptor.Void{}`, but encoding with dynamicgo just accepts only `descriptor.Void{}`.
+    In the original Kitex way, when encoding, void is written in the response whenever the message is any string, not just `descriptor.Void{}`, but encoding with dynamicgo just accepts only `descriptor.Void{}`.

 ```go
 // GenericCall ...